 The Government Relations Committee shall establish and maintain a communications network to inform IACAC members of issues evolving from the activities of other professional associations and state and federal governmental agencies; shall monitor legislative activity at the state level, and recommend relevant action to the Executive Board; and shall maintain liaison with the NACAC Government Relations Committee.

-The ICE/Calendar Committee shall be responsible for establishing the ICE/calendar schedule, overseeing policy and procedures, promoting the ICE/calendar, and overseeing the planning and implementation of the Articulation Unplugged program held each fall.
-The ICE Coordinator shall be the chairperson and the committee shall consist of nine members, each of whom shall serve a three-year term.
+The Illinois College Fair Committee shall be responsible for establishing the college fair calendar, overseeing policy and procedures, promoting the Illinois Regional College Fairs, and overseeing the planning and implementation of the Articulation Unplugged program held each fall.
 Efforts will be made to include a member who serves on the Chicago National College Fair Committee and at least one member who will also serve as the chief organizer(s) of Articulation Unplugged.